-- Mr Fabio Baglioni, a former executive of the Group, resigned on 30 July 2021.
-Consequently, 1,600,000 options issued to Mr Baglioni under the Company's Post-IPO option plan, lapsed. - 1,733,333 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satsified with respect to the year ended 30 June 2021. - The Board has exercised its discretion to allocate 759,999 options to executives under the Company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders.
+- 1,733,335 options issued to executives under the Company's Post-IPO option plan lapsed as the KPIs applicable to the options were not satisfied with respect to the year ended 30 June 2022. - The Board has exercised its discretion to allocate 1,199,999 options to executives under the Company's post-IPO option plan to reward the diligent execution of the corporate strategy and to ensure retention of the key talent needed to deliver strategic outcomes in the interest of shareholders.

-No other matter or circumstance has arisen since 30 June 2021 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.

-Impacts of Covid-19
+Impacts of COVID-19